riverbed/Riverbed-Community-Toolkit/NetIM/Synthetic-Test/Synthetic-004-Browse-FlyFast/README.md

 ### Step 3.
 Configure the script

-Set the FlyFast URL in the variable BASE_URL in the Python script Chrome-browse-flyfast.py
+Edit the the Python script Chrome-browse-flyfast.py, and set the FlyFast URL in the variable BASE_URL (line 52)

 ```python
 ##################################################################